Want to get a retro Italy Shirt? Read on…

 1992 Home Shirt

-You can also get a 1992-93 home shirt worn during qualification for the USA 94 World Cup.
+You can also get a 1992-93 home shirt (above right).
+This retro football shirt was worn during qualification for the USA 94 World Cup.

 After drawing their first two matches against Switzerland and Scotland they then won seven of their next eight games, losing only to Switzerland to top their qualifying group, finishing a point above Switzerland and two above Portugal.